 Why points produce year-round

 A point is a finger of land or bottom extending into deeper water.
 That geometry creates a current break, concentrates bait moving along the bank, and gives bass quick access to multiple depths.
-Every variable bass care about β bait, oxygen, depth, ambush angle β comes together on a good point.
+Every variable bass care about — bait, oxygen, depth, ambush angle — comes together on a good point.
+Pair this with the structure pillar for the broader cover framework and the forage guide for what's swimming past the tip.

 Types of points